Jeff Parker, VP of Product Strategy & Design, Quicken

 The data we get from Mixpanel is vital to what we do, day in and day out.
 Teams across the company are able to answer their own analytics questions easily, without any developer skills.

-Quicken helps its customers to live healthy financial lives by allowing them to track their spending, pay their bills, and monitor investments all in one place.
+Used by over three million customers, Quicken is a personal financial management application.
+The company helps customers to live healthy financial lives by allowing them to track their spending, pay their bills, and monitor investments all in one place.

-The team recently pivoted from selling traditional licensed software to a subscription-based SaaS model.
-This change frees customers from an annual upgrade process and allows the product teams to shift from supporting multiple, different “versions” to delivering continuous improvement to a single code base.
-To help customers transition to this superior model, Jeff Parker, VP of Product Strategy & Design at Quicken says “Mixpanel is instrumental, because in order to understand what our customers need, we need to know what is going on in the product.
-This allows us prioritize our roadmap around our customers’ needs and allocate resources wisely to move KPIs based on data rather than gut instinct.”
+The team had pivoted from selling traditional licensed software to a subscription-based SaaS model.
+They made this change to free customers from an annual upgrade process and allow the product teams to shift from supporting multiple, different “versions” to delivering continuous improvement to a single code base.
+To help customers transition to this superior model, Jeff Parker, VP of Product Strategy & Design at Quicken says, “Mixpanel is instrumental because, in order to understand what our customers need, we need to know what is going on in the product.
+This allows us to prioritize our roadmap around our customers’ needs and allocate resources wisely to move KPIs based on data rather than gut instinct.”

 Mixpanel insights help Jeff and his team retain users by providing them with a seamless experience.
-Connecting to 14,000 financial institutions, it’s important to be able to track that customers are successfully aggregating their financial data into Quicken.
-Monitoring aggregation success rates lets Jeff’s team know what’s working, and what’s not in the setup process.
-This allows them to identify the issues impacting the most customers, so they can allocate resources smartly while directly measuring the results of any changes.
+Connecting to 14,000 financial institutions, it’s important to be able to track when customers are successfully aggregating their financial data into Quicken.
+Monitoring aggregation success rates allows Jeff’s team to know what’s working, and what’s not, in the setup process.
+This also lets them identify the issues impacting the most customers so they can allocate resources strategically while directly measuring the results of any changes in the user experience.

-Quicken is excited to use Mixpanel to determine the influence they are having on their customers’ financial wellbeing.
-They are developing a metric to quantify “financial health” to go beyond measuring engagement to measuring impact.
-This will help Quicken help even more customers lead healthy financial lives.
+Quicken continues to use Mixpanel to see the influence changes have on its customers’ financial wellbeing.
+The team is developing a metric to quantify “financial health,” going beyond measuring engagement to measuring impact.
+This will allow the company to help even more customers lead healthy financial lives.